rcosnita/fantastico/doc/source/features/oauth2/error_responses.rst

       * unsupported_response_type

-         The authorization server does not support obtaining an authorization code using this method.
+         The authorization server does not support obtaining an authorization / access token code using this method.

       * invalid_scope